-(b) The police officer upon electing any option of this section will designate the joint pensioner or beneficiary (or beneficiaries) to receive the benefit, if any, payable under the plan in the event of the police officer's death, and will have the power to change such designation from time to time but any such change shall be deemed a new election and will be subject to approval by the pension committee.
-Such designation will name a joint pensioner or one or more primary beneficiaries where applicable.
-If a police officer has elected an option with a joint pensioner or beneficiary and his or her retirement income benefits have commenced, he or she may thereafter change the designated joint pensioner or beneficiary but only if the board of trustees consents to such change and if the joint pensioner last previously designated by the police officer is alive when he or she files with the board of trustees a request for such change.
-The consent of a police officer's joint pensioner or beneficiary to any such change shall not be required.
-The board of trustees may request such evidence of the good health of the joint pensioner that is being removed as it may require and the amount of the retirement income payable to the police officer upon the designation of a new joint pensioner shall be actuarially redetermined taking into account the ages and sex of the former joint pensioner, the new joint pensioner, and the police officer.
-Each such designation will be made in writing on a form prepared by the board of trustees, and on completion will be filed with the board of trustees.
-In the event that no designated beneficiary survives the police officer, such benefits as are payable in the event of the death of the police officer subsequent to his or her retirement shall be paid as provided in s.
+(b) The police officer upon electing any option of this section must designate the joint annuitant or beneficiary to receive the benefit, if any, payable under the plan in the event of the police officer's death, and may change such designation but any such change shall be deemed a new election and is subject to approval by the pension committee.
+Such designation must name a joint annuitant or one or more primary beneficiaries where applicable.
+If a police officer has elected an option with a joint annuitant or beneficiary and his or her retirement income benefits have commenced, he or she may change the designated joint annuitant or beneficiary but only if the board of trustees consents to such change and if the joint annuitant last designated by the police officer is alive when he or she files with the board of trustees a request for such change.
+The consent of a police officer's joint annuitant or beneficiary to any such change is not required.
+The board of trustees may request evidence of the good health of the joint annuitant being removed, and the amount of the retirement income payable to the police officer upon the designation of a new joint annuitant shall be actuarially redetermined taking into account the ages and gender of the former joint annuitant, the new joint annuitant, and the police officer.
+Each designation must be made in writing on a form prepared by the board of trustees and filed with the board of trustees.
+If no designated beneficiary survives the police officer, such benefits as are payable in the event of the death of the police officer subsequent to his or her retirement shall be paid as provided in s.
 185.162.